-Similar to the other objects that we have been able to create, we can use the DROP VIEW statement to remove a view from the database.
-The syntax of the DROP VIEW command looks like the following:
+Similar to other objects that we have created, we can use the DROP VIEW statement to remove a view from the database.
+The syntax of the DROP VIEW command looks like this:

 DROP VIEW <viewname>;

 For simplicity, we would just add the view’s name after the DROP VIEW keywords.
-If we had a view created for the album and artist names:
+For example, if we created a view for the album and artist names:

 CREATE VIEW album_artist_names